-The global virus filtration market size was estimated at USD 2.1 billion in 2016.
-Increasing prevalence of chronic diseases is one of the major factors contributing to the growth of the market.
-Rising prevalence of chronic diseases including cancer, diabetes, and autoimmune disorders are anticipated to propel the demand for biologics.
-According to the International Agency for Research on Cancer, around 14.1 million new cancer cases of cancer were diagnosed worldwide in 2012 and this number is projected to reach 21.7 million by 2030.
-Thus, there is a growing demand for therapeutic biologics for the treatment of such chronic diseases, which consequently propel the demand for virus filtration products for R&D and manufacturing applications.
+The global virus filtration market size was estimated at USD 2.7 billion in 2018.
+Increasing prevalence of chronic diseases is one of the major factors contributing to the growth.
+Rising prevalence of chronic diseases including cancer, diabetes, and autoimmune disorders is anticipated to propel the demand for biologics.
+According to the International Agency for Research on Cancer, around 14.1 million new cases of cancer were diagnosed worldwide in 2012 and this number is projected to reach 21.7 million by 2030.
+Thus, there is a growing demand for therapeutic biologics, which consequently propels the demand for virus filtration products for R&D and manufacturing applications.

-CROs are collaborating with biotechnology & biopharmaceutical companies for the development of novel drug and therapy, which is also expected to support market growth.
+CROs are collaborating with biotechnology and biopharmaceutical companies for the development of novel drug and therapy, which is also expected to support market growth.
 Service providers includingCharles River Laboratories International, Inc.; WuXi PharmaTech; and Lonza Group Ltd. provide virus clearance services for pharmaceutical and biopharmaceutical companies.
-Thus, growth in the outsourcing industry is a lucrative opportunity that may propel the growth of the viral filtration market.
+Thus, growth in the outsourcing industry is a lucrative opportunity that may propel the growth of the virus filtration market.

 Development of biologics such as biopharmaceutical drugs is highly complex, expensive, and time-consuming than chemical medicines.
 Every biopharmaceutical is unique and it is very difficult to produce the same drug as the original.
 Even a small deviation in the protein structure could result in changes in efficacy, quality, and safety of medicine.
 Thus, filtration products such as chromatography reagents and kits are required to be used very carefully to avoid the variation in protein structure or denaturation of proteins, which may adversely affect the demand for these products.

-The consumables segment accounted for the largest share of the market in 2016 and is expected to showcase lucrative growth over the forecast period owing to the increased usage of these products for virus filtration.
-The rising focus on the development of vaccines, protein therapeutics, blood products, cellular therapy products, gene therapy products, tissue products, and stem cell products is expected to boost the demand for consumables including reagents, kits, and membranes.
+The consumables segment accounted for the largest share of the virus filtration market in 2018 and is expected to showcase lucrative growth over the forecast period owing to the increased usage of these products for virus filtration.
+Rising focus on the development of vaccines, protein therapeutics, blood products, cellular therapy products, gene therapy products, tissue products, and stem cell products is expected to boost the demand for consumables including reagents, kits, and membranes.

-In addition, availability of a wide range of products is another key factor contributing to the segment growth.There are several leading vendors including Merck KGaA; Danaher; and Sartorius AG that provide a broad range of reagents, kits, and other consumables for virus filtration.
+In addition, there are several leading vendors including Merck KGaA; Danaher; and Sartorius AG that provide a broad range of reagents, kits, and other consumables for virus filtration.
 For instance, Merck offers a wide range of resins and media such as Eshmuno A Resin, ProSep Ultra Plus resin, ProSep-vA Ultra resin, ProSep-vA Ultra chromatography media, Eshmuno IEX Chromatography Resins, and Fractogel Ion Exchange Chromatography Resins.

-The instruments segment is expected to exhibit significant growth rate over the forecast period owing to an escalating demand for biologic therapeutics for the treatment of chronic diseases.
-Biotechnology and biopharmaceutical manufacturers such as F. Hoffmann-La Roche Ltd., Pfizer Inc., and Amgen Inc., install advanced filtration and chromatography systems for R&D and production of biologics.
-Therefore, with an increase in demand for biologics, the demand for virus filtration instruments is also expected to rise, which is anticipated to propel the segment growth.
+The instruments segment is expected to exhibit significant CAGR over the forecast period owing to an escalating demand for biologic therapeutics for the treatment of chronic diseases.
+Biotechnology and biopharmaceutical manufacturers such as F. Hoffmann-La Roche Ltd.; Pfizer Inc.; and Amgen Inc., install advanced filtration and chromatography systems for R&D and production of biologics.

-In 2016, the filtration segment was the largest revenue-generating segment of the market due to the increased adoption of these products in the manufacturing of biologics & medical devices and research.
+In 2018, filtration was the largest revenue-generating segment of the market due to the increased adoption of these products in the manufacturing of biologics and medical devices and research.
 In addition, it provides several advantages such as it does not denature the proteins in the product or sample and provides high efficiency and purity in a lab scale as well as on a large scale operation.

 The filtration segment is expected to grow at a lucrative rate during the forecast period owing to increased R&D investment by vendors and product advancements.
 Companies invest a large amount of money in R&D to cater to the unmet needs of biopharmaceutical, biotechnology, and medical devices manufacturers.
 For instance, Sartorius invested USD 60.4 million in R&D in the year 2016 for the development of innovative products.